percona/pmm/docs/install-pmm/HA.md

 Having high availability increases the reliability of the PMM service, as the leader server handles all client requests, and subsequent servers take over if the leader fails.

-- Gossip Protocol: This protocol facilitates PMM servers to discover and share information about their states with each other.
-It is used for managing the PMM server list and failure detection.
+- Gossip Protocol: This protocol facilitates PMM Servers to discover and share information about their states with each other.
+It is used for managing the PMM Server list and failure detection.
-- Raft Protocol: This is a consensus algorithm that allows PMM servers to agree on a leader and ensures that logs are replicated among all machines.
+- Raft Protocol: This is a consensus algorithm that allows PMM Servers to agree on a leader and ensures that logs are replicated among all machines.

 ## Prerequisites